needle-mirror/com.unity.live-capture/Documentation~/virtual-camera.md

 ## Virtual Camera app features

-* Works in both editor edit and play modes
+* Works in both editor edit and play modes.

-* Camera tracking via ARKit
+* Camera tracking via ARKit.

-* Additional camera motion control via **virtual joysticks**
+* Additional camera motion control via **virtual joysticks**.

-* Live preview via **video streaming** between the editor and iPad companion app
+* Live preview via **video streaming** between the editor and iPad companion app.

-* **Editor viewport** to see the virtual camera's view from the editor workstation
+* **Editor viewport** to see the virtual camera's view from the editor workstation.

-* **Record camera performances** to an animation clip
+* **Record camera performances** to an animation clip.

-* **Axis locking** to prevent motion in any combination of 6 degrees of movement
+* **Axis locking** to prevent motion in any combination of 6 degrees of movement.

-* Setting **focal length**
+* Control **focal length**, **focus distance** and **aperture** with configurable damping for a smoother feel.

-* Control **focus distance and aperture**
+* **Reticle Auto Focus** mode to automatically set the focus distance based on a screen reticle.

-* Screen Auto Focus and Manual focus modes to automatically set the focus distance based on a screen reticle
+* **Tracking Auto Focus** focus mode to have focus distance dynamically match a scene object's distance to the camera.

-* World Auto Focus focus mode to have focus distance dynamically match a scene object's distance to the camera
+* Bi-directional control of camera settings, i.e. control the camera’s settings from either the editor or the companion app.

-* Bi-directional control of camera settings, i.e. control the camera’s settings from either the editor or the companion app
+* Temporarily halt tracking and reposition around the physical space.

-* Turn off AR to reposition around the physical space
+* Camera **motion damping**.

-* Camera **motion damping**
+* **Motion scaling** to multiply physical motion.

-* **Motion scaling** to multiply physical motion
+* Steadicam simulation using Cinemachine.

-* Steadicam simulation using Cinemachine
+* Non-destructive and iterative workflow -- camera settings like damping and focal length can be changed after a capture session.

-* Non-destructive workflow -- camera settings like damping and focal length can be changed after a capture session
+* Video streaming support for both built-in, URP and HDRP render pipelines.

-* Video streaming support for both built-in, URP and HDRP render pipelines
+* **Snapshots** system to save an image along with your camera's position and metadata like lens information that can be loaded to pick up where you left off.